dessa-oss/fake-voice-detection/README.md

 We built a fake audio detection model with Foundations Atlas, for anyone to use.
 If you'd like to read more about why we decided to build this, [click here](https://medium.com/@dessa_/detecting-audio-deepfakes-f2edfd8e2b35).

+Here are two examples of short audio clips in `./data/example_clips/` folder.
+One of them is real and the other is fake.

 This repository provides the code for a fake audio detection model built using Foundations Atlas.
 It also includes a pre-trained model and inference code, which you can test on any of your own audio files.